luisxxu/qiimeseq/README.md

 The script takes metadata fields and a project accession number, then downloads the fastq files and uses Qiime2's tools (demux, quality-filter, deblur) to produce visualizations and other files necessary for analysis.

+Special thanks to Sam, Noah, and Ananya for their contributions to this project.

 Make sure to install EDirect, SRAToolkit, and Qiime2-2023.2 before running the script.

 # EDirect Installation